The exact steps to take for how to get a job as a teenager, broken down into an actionable, 3-week plan.

 Right now?
 You need to do two things to a resume in order to get it past these technologies, and handed to a hiring manager:

-• Make it ATS-Friendly: It’s estimated that 99% of hiring managers use something called ATS (Applicant Tracking System) to sift through the hundreds and thousands of resumes they receive.
-This software helps them to skim just the best and more relevant resumes to the top of the pile.
+- Make it ATS-Friendly: It’s estimated that 99% of hiring managers use something called ATS (Applicant Tracking System) to sift through the hundreds and thousands of resumes they receive.
+This software helps them to skim just the best and most relevant resumes to the top of the pile.
 If your teen’s resume is not formatted in a way that these systems can easily read?
 It will likely be rejected.

-• Make it Keyworded: Again, these systems are skimming for the best applications to send to the hiring person.
+- Make it Keyworded: Again, these systems are skimming for the best applications to send to the hiring person.
 One of the ways they do this is to search for keywords that are important for a job.
-You need to make sure your teen keywords – or use specific keywords and phrasing found in the job description, if they pertain to their skillset – into their actual resume.
+You need to make sure your teen keywords – or use specific keywords and phrasing found in the job description if they pertain to their skillset – into their actual resume.
 Otherwise, your teen will not be seen as a good fit for the job.

 Hint: is your teen handing their resume in, in person?
 Then they can go with a cute resume template design.
 Otherwise, have them stick with one that computers can read and analyze.
 Here are 5 free teen resume templates to get them started, plus how to make a resume for first job high school students.